Up at the Villa (film)

-Up at the Villa is a 2000 romantic drama film directed by Philip Haas and starring Kristin Scott Thomas, Anne Bancroft, James Fox, Derek Jacobi, and Sean Penn.
+Up at the Villa is a 2000 romantic drama film directed by Philip Haas and starring Kristin Scott Thomas, Sean Penn, Anne Bancroft, James Fox, Derek Jacobi, and Jeremy Davies.
 It is based on the 1941 novella Up at the Villa by W. Somerset Maugham.

 Plot

 A recently widowed Englishwoman, Mary Panton (Kristin Scott Thomas), is staying at the villa of some wealthy friends outside of Florence, Italy in 1938.
 After meeting her old friend Sir Edgar Swift (James Fox) at a party celebrating the Munich Agreement, she is surprised when he proposes marriage to her the next day.
 She asks for a few days to think the proposal over, and he agrees to meet with her on his return from Rome.

 That evening, at a party hosted by her friend, the Princess San Ferdinando (Anne Bancroft), she meets a married American man named Rowley Flint (Sean Penn), who has a reputation for being a rogue.
 A violinist (Jeremy Davies) arrives to entertain the guests but is so terrible that the Princess has him removed.
 Out of sympathy Mary leaves him a large tip.
 Rowley drives Mary home, but on the way stops at a small church, where she confesses that her husband was an abusive alcoholic who died in a car crash, leaving her destitute.
 Rowley tries to kiss her but Mary slaps him and drives away.
 She is so flustered that she almost collides with a young man in the road, who turns out to be the violinist from the restaurant.
 Seeing that he is poor and hungry, she invites him up to the house for a meal.
 He tells her that his name is Karl Richter and that he is a refugee from Austria, where he was persecuted for resisting the Nazi government.
 When the young man declares how beautiful Mary is, she has sex with him out of sympathy.
 He leaves the next morning.

 That same day Mary is summoned to a meeting between the English expatriates and the city authorities, where the local Fascist administrator, Beppino Leopardi (Massimo Ghini), informs them that they will have to register with the police to continue living in Italy.
 Later that night, she is shocked when Karl appears in her bedroom, declaring that he loves her and wants to be with her.
 When she explains that she only slept with him out of "pity", he is enraged and attacks her.
 She grabs a gun given to her by Sir Edgar Swift, but Karl swipes the gun and aims it at her.
 At the last second, however, he shoots himself.
 In a blind panic and aware of the serious scandal that could result, Mary calls Rowley and pleads with him to assist her.
 He arrives and the two transfer the body to the woods down the road, where Rowley plants an unregistered gun of his so that the suicide cannot be traced back to Mary.
 He keeps Sir Edgar Swift's gun on him.